node-apn/node-apn/README.md

 	{"messageFrom":"Caroline","aps":{"badge":3,"sound":"ping.aiff","alert":"You have a new message"}}

+### Handling Errors

+If the enhanced binary interface is enabled and an error occurs when sending a message then subsequent messages will be automatically resent* and the connection will be re-established.
+If an `errorCallback` is also specified in the connection options then it will be invoked with 2 arguments.

+1. The error number as returned from Apple.
+This can be compared to the predefined values in the `Errors` object.
+1. The notification object as it existed when the notification was converted and sent to the server.

+\* N.B.: The `cacheLength` option specifies the number of sent notifications which will be cached for error handling purposes.
+At present if more than the specified number of notifications have been sent between the incorrect notification being sent and the error being received then no resending will occur.
+This is only envisaged within very high volume environments and a higher cache number might be desired.
 ### Setting up the feedback service

 Apple recommends checking the feedback service periodically for a list of devices for which there were failed delivery attempts.